 When originally built, the General Market was a large open space, with shops running around the edges, and even a hot chocolate shop in one corner.
 That slowly cluttered up and the market stalls in the centre of the building floor probably date to the 1950s.

 Amazingly, the huge concrete dome in the centre, which replaced a fire-damaged structure, is not made from concrete.
-It’s lightweight fiberglass painted to look like concrete.
+It’s lightweight fibreglass painted to look like concrete.

 At the moment, the space filled with ironwork and dirty windows looks rather like a 1970s railway station.